kappelmann/SpecCheck/README.md

 This is a Quickcheck tool for Isabelle/ML.

-Authors
+## Authors

-  Lukas Bulwahn
+- Lukas Bulwahn
-  Nicolai Schaffroth
+- Nicolai Schaffroth
+- Sebastian Willenbrink

-Quick Usage
+## Quick Usage
+Preferred usage:
+- Import Spec_Check.thy into your environment
+- Write specifications using the ML invocation: "checkGen ctxt (gen, printer) (name, prop)" where
+  * ctxt is the desired context
+  * gen is the random value generator used for the test.
+See generator.ML
+  * printer converts values into strings to show the failing inputs
+  * name is the shown name of the test
+  * prop is the property to be tested.
+See property.ML Examples can be found in tester.ML and test.thy here: https://gitlab.lrz.de/ga85wir/bachelorthesis/-/blob/master/src/tester.ML

+Alternative usage which does not require generators but prevents typechecking and referring to code defined outside of the test:
 - Import Spec_Check.thy in your development
-  - Look at examples in Examples.thy
-  - write specifications with the ML invocation check_property "ALL x.
-P x"
+- write specifications with the ML invocation: `check_property "ALL x.
+P x"` where `P x` is ML code evaluating to a boolean Examples can be found in Examples.thy

+## Dependency Graph
 ![Dependency Graph](./dependencies.svg)

 Update graphic with: "dot -Tsvg dependencies.dot -o dependencies.svg"

-Notes
+## Notes

 Our specification-based testing tool originated from Christopher League's QCheck tool for SML (cf. https://github.com/league/qcheck).
 As Isabelle